 Death gratuity is the first line of defense for military families who lose a service member.
-This is effectively free insurance, entirely paid for by the government.
+It’s effectively free insurance paid for by the government.
 If a service member dies in the line of duty, the federal government pays a death gratuity: a single lump sum of $100,000 to the designated beneficiary or beneficiaries or next of kin.

-- To the surviving spouse of the person
+- To your surviving spouse

-Incidentally, this is also why you should identify beneficiaries by name on all your life insurance, annuities, and retirement accounts – to protect them from being routed through probate and devoured by lawyers’ fees and creditors.
+This is also why you should identify beneficiaries by name on all your life insurance, annuities, and retirement accounts – to protect them from being routed through probate and devoured by lawyers’ fees and creditors.

 Servicemen’s Group Life Insurance (SGLI)

-The thing to remember about SGLI is that the older you get, the more of a deal it is.
-If you’re 40 years old, SGLI provides a maximum death benefit of $400,000 at a premium of $23 per month – the same premium that a 20-year-old pays for SGLI.
-To get a comparable amount of life insurance in the private market, a 40-year-old might have to pay nearly twice that amount – and even then may not qualify.
+The older you get, the more important SGLI is.
+If you’re 40 years old, SGLI provides a maximum death benefit of $400,000 at a premium of $24 per month – the same premium a 20-year-old pays for SGLI.
+To get a comparable amount of life insurance in the private market, a 40-year-old might have to pay nearly twice that amount – and even then, they may not qualify.